braddle/osf-resources/CDCD Githubt Actions/README.md

 **steps** - The jobs are broken down into steps these run synchronously in the order they are defined in.

-**uses** - The uses steps pull in a predefined step that we can use rather than havin to recreate them from scratch ourselves.
+**uses** - The uses steps pull in a predefined step that we can use rather than having to recreate them from scratch ourselves.

 We are using `actions/checkout` at version `v3` to check out the code from the repository that we are running the